thetouchablegod/RatRod-configs/Ender 5/README.md

 This is my printer config for Ender-5 running Octopus pro 1.1.
-No webcam config currently.
+The webcam is not currently configured.

 I run Mainsail on a RasPi communicating via uart.
 That config is also here.